SMNDZ/business-formation-project/README.md

 ## Business Questions Explored

 1. How does business formation activity change over time?
-2. How are business formation values distributed overall?
+2. Which industries contribute the most to business formation activity?
-3. Which industries contribute the most to business formation activity?
+3. Which locations show the highest business formation activity?
 4. How well can a simple model predict business formation values?

 ## Summary of Findings